FourwingsY/react-rtab/README.md

 Just Remember Two functions. `this.renderTabs()` and `this.renderPanel()`

-But alst rememeber this.
+But also remember this.
 Theming CSS will not work with your template.
 You have to write your own, new CSS.

 ```javascript
 class OwnTabs extends Rtab {